 For more information, or to sign on to the contact list, please email Maura High (work leader) at maurahigh@gmail.com.

-Inter-faith Council Community
+Inter-Faith Council Community

 Members of the CHZC also continue to collect items for the IFC Community Market which provides approximately 1,300 bags of groceries to those in need every month.
 Both produce and non-perishable food and items such as dish washing soap, shampoo, toilet paper are needed, as well as gently used brown paper bags used to send groceries home.
 Please leave items on the front deck of the ZC in the large plastic containers.
 They are picked up about once a week.